SaitoSoft/DirectFerries/README.md

 Fullname (needs a space to denote fullname)

-dob ("yyyy-mm-dd" format)
+Dob ("yyyy-mm-dd" format)

-targetDate (this is used as an offset but if left blank a default date is provided to the service layer)
+TargetDate (this is used as an offset but if left blank a default date is provided to the service layer)

 ## Contributing